awcodify/sysctl-theme/_posts/2025-05-13-customizing-your-arsxy-theme.md

 ## Changing Colors and Typography

-Sysctl uses a clean, modular SCSS structure that makes it easy to change the visual appearance.
+Arsxy uses a clean, modular SCSS structure that makes it easy to change the visual appearance.

 ### Color Schemes